-Exposure Draft on the Valuation of Contingent Consideration: Our Comments
+Exposure Draft on the Valuation of Contingent Consideration (Earnouts): Our Comments

-The Appraisal Foundation has developed an exposure draft on the valuation of contingent consideration.
-The group released the draft on February 28, and is gathering comments until April 28.
-Here’s the comment from Equity Methods.
+An Appraisal Foundation working group comprised of professionals from 3 of the big 4, as well as other valuation firms, has developed an exposure draft on the valuation of contingent consideration.
+The group released the draft on February 28 and is gathering comments until April 28.
+The draft covers several key points outlined below:

 To whom it may concern: